Lizario's

 1. Grease and line a 6cm deep, 20cm springform pan, extending paper 2cm above edge of pan.

 2. Process biscuits until fine then add melted butter.
-Process until combined.
+Mix until just combined.
 Press biscuit mixture over base of prepared pan.
 Freeze for 10 minutes.

 4. Spread mixture into prepared pan.
 Drizzle remaining honey over top of cheesecake mixture.
-Using a flat-bladed knife, swirl honey through cheesecake mixture to create a marbled effect.
+Using a flat blade knife, swirl the remaining honey through the cheesecake mixture to create a marbled effect.
 Cover cheesecake and freeze overnight or until firm.

-5. Remove cheesecake from freezer.
-Stand at room temperature for 5 to 10 minutes.
+5. Remove cheesecake from freezer and allow to stand at room temperature for 5 to 10 minutes, before serving.

-6. Serve drizzled with honey and chopped macadamias.
+6. Serve drizzled with extra honey and chopped macadamias.

 Ingredients